marcbinz/marcbinz/README.md

 > Elm, while fantastic in terms of functional, clean, safe, and reliable web development, has lost a bit of momentum in recent times due to lack of certain features like SSR.

+#### Rust 🦀

+> Rust is a systems programming language known for its emphasis on safety, concurrency, and performance, making it well-suited for low-level programming tasks.
+I am learning Rust, particularly in conjunction with the Bevy engine, to explore game development because Rust's strong memory safety guarantees and Bevy's entity-component system provide a robust and efficient foundation for creating high-performance and reliable game applications.

 #### Swift 📱

 > Swift is the language of choice for building native iOS apps, offering a seamless development experience.